TEXRail: Operations

 Travel time from T&P Station to DFW International Airport is estimated to be approximately 55 minutes.
-There are 73 trips per day, with 30 minute headways between start of service at 3:20am to 9:00am for morning rush, 2:30pm to 7:00pm for afternoon rush, with 1-hour headways outside of the rush hour time periods; all 100 series trains listed on the Trinity Metro TEXRail schedule do not complete full journeys from FTW to DFW or vice versa.
+Trains operate with 30 minute headways between start of service at 4:00am to 7:00pm, after which headways are 60 minutes.
+Certain trains listed on the Trinity Metro TEXRail schedule do not complete full journeys from FTW to DFW or vice versa.

 The line is predominantly single tracked, with passing sidings installed to allow for 30-minute headways.